paulkarpenko/us-code-ui/uscode/title-15-commerce-and-trade/chapter-041-consumer-credit-protection.md

 <a id="section-1631"></a>
 ## § 1631.
 Disclosure requirements
-**(a) Duty of creditor or lessor respecting one or more than one obligor** Subject to subsection (b) of this section, a creditor or lessor shall disclose to the person who is obligated on a consumer lease or a consumer credit transaction the information required under this subchapter.
+**(a) Duty of creditor or lessor respecting one or more than one obligor** Subject to subsection (b), a creditor or lessor shall disclose to the person who is obligated on a consumer lease or a consumer credit transaction the information required under this subchapter.
 In a transaction involving more than one obligor, a creditor or lessor, except in a transaction under [section 1635 of this title](./chapter-041-consumer-credit-protection.md#section-1635), need not disclose to more than one of such obligors if the obligor given disclosure is a primary obligor.

 **(b) Creditor or lessor required to make disclosure** If a transaction involves one creditor as defined in section 1602(f) 11 See References in Text note below. of this title, or one lessor as defined in [section 1667(3) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title15-section1667/3&num=0&edition=prelim), such creditor or lessor shall make the disclosures.
 If a transaction involves more than one creditor or lessor, only one creditor or lessor shall by required to make the disclosures.
 The Bureau shall by regulation specify which creditor or lessor shall make the disclosures.